-We can never have too many apple desserts, can we?
-French Apple Nougat Tart is a delicious tart filled with apple chunks tossed in vanilla and topped with a crunchy almond nougat.
+With a slight nutty twist to the classic, this French Apple Tart is filled with apple chunks tossed in vanilla and topped with a crunchy almond and walnut nougat.

-I discovered the recipe for Apple Nougat Tart in Jacquy Pfeiffer’s cookbook, The Art of French Pastry.
-If any of you have seen the 2010 video on The Kings of Pastry (this link is a trailer), he’s the prime subject and I thoroughly recommend you watch it.
+I discovered the recipe for Apple Nougat Tart in Jacquy Pfeiffer's cookbook, The Art of French Pastry.
+If any of you have seen the 2010 video on The Kings of Pastry (this link is a trailer), he's one of the big stars and I thoroughly recommend you watch it.
 Hailing from Alsace, this outstanding pastry chef co-founded the French Pastry School in Chicago.
+His work is totally inspiring.

 The recipe calls for just slivered almonds for the topping but I also experimented using a mixture of sliced almonds, fresh walnuts, hazelnuts and pecans too.
 The result is deliciously fabulous.

-However, in my humble and honest opinion, there’s nothing to beat the original recipe using just almonds to let the apples shine through.
-Chef Pfeiffer adds a touch of cinnamon to the topping, although I like it also without, sticking with the vanilla.
-It’s all a matter of personal taste, bien sûr.
+Chef Pfeiffer adds a touch of cinnamon to the topping (very Alsace), although I like it also without, sticking with the vanilla.
+It's all a matter of personal taste, bien sûr.

-I love this tart on its own but serve with vanilla ice cream,
+I love this apple nougat tart on its own but serve with

 - chestnut & vanilla ice cream,